Anti-dumping duty, 'countervailing' and other trade defence measures

 World Trade Organization rules prevent artificially cheap imports from damaging markets.
 This guide explains how anti-dumping duties and 'countervailing' measures work

-Anti-dumping duty is imposed on imports ‘dumped’ in the EU - ie sold at a price substantially below their normal value, usually their domestic market price.
+Anti-dumping duty is imposed on imports ‘dumped’ in the EU - that is, sold at a price substantially below their normal value, usually their domestic market price.
 Anti-subsidies and ‘countervailing’ measures apply duties or other actions, such as import quantity restrictions, to imports that benefit from specific subsidies in their country of origin.
 Safeguards are actions temporarily imposed on imports expected or likely to cause serious damage to a domestic industry competing with the imported goods.

 This guide provides an overview of the 3 measures and explains how to check when they apply.
 It also covers investigations, defences and other practices.
 For detailed information, see the guide on using trade preferences.

 Anti-dumping duty measures